Whale: Whaling

 Whaling by humans has existed since the Stone Age.
 Ancient whalers used harpoons to spear the bigger animals from boats out at sea.
 People from Norway and Japan started hunting whales around 2000 B.C.
 Whales are typically hunted for their meat and blubber by aboriginal groups; they used baleen for baskets or roofing, and made tools and masks out of bones.
 The Inuit hunted whales in the Arctic Ocean.
 The Basques started whaling as early as the 11th century, sailing as far as Newfoundland in the 16th century in search of right whales.
 18th- and 19th-century whalers hunted whales mainly for their oil, which was used as lamp fuel and a lubricant, baleen or whalebone, which was used for items such as corsets and skirt hoops, and ambergris, which was used as a fixative for perfumes.
 The most successful whaling nations at this time were the Netherlands, Japan, and the United States.

 Commercial whaling was historically important as an industry well throughout the 17th, 18th and 19th centuries.
 Whaling was at that time a sizeable European industry with ships from Britain, France, Spain, Denmark, the Netherlands and Germany, sometimes collaborating to hunt whales in the Arctic, sometimes in competition leading even to war.
 By the early 1790s, whalers, namely the Americans and Australians, focused efforts in the South Pacific where they mainly hunted sperm whales and right whales, with catches of up to 39,000 right whales by Americans alone.
-By 1853, US profits reached US$11,000,000 (£6.5m), equivalent to US$348,000,000 (£230m) today, the most profitable year for the American whaling industry.
+By 1853, US profits reached US$11m (£6.5m), equivalent to US$348m (£230m) today, the most profitable year for the American whaling industry.
 Commonly exploited species included North Atlantic right whales, sperm whales, which were mainly hunted by Americans, bowhead whales, which were mainly hunted by the Dutch, common minke whales, blue whales, and grey whales.
 The scale of whale harvesting decreased substantially after 1982 when the International Whaling Commission (IWC) placed a moratorium which set a catch limit for each country, excluding aboriginal groups until 2004.

-Current whaling nations are Norway, Iceland, and Japan, despite their joining to the IWC, as well as the aboriginal communities of Siberia, Alaska, and northern Canada.
+Current whaling nations are Norway, Iceland, and Japan, despite their membership of the IWC, as well as the aboriginal communities of Siberia, Alaska, and northern Canada.
 Subsistence hunters typically use whale products for themselves and depend on them for survival.
 National and international authorities have given special treatment to aboriginal hunters since their methods of hunting are seen as less destructive and wasteful.
-This distinction is being questioned as these aboriginal groups are using more modern weaponry and mechanized transport to hunt with, and are selling whale products in the marketplace.
-Some anthropologists argue that the term "subsistence" should also apply to these cash-based exchanges as long as they take place within local production and consumption.
+This distinction is being questioned as these aboriginal groups are using more modern weaponry and mechanized transport to hunt with, and have started to sell whale products.
+Some anthropologists argue that the term "subsistence" should apply to these cash-based exchanges as long as they take place within local production and consumption.
 In 1946, the IWC placed a moratorium, limiting the annual whale catch.
-Since then, yearly profits for these "subsistence" hunters have been close to US$31 million (£20m) per year.
+Since then, yearly profits for these "subsistence" hunters have been close to US$31m (£20m) per year.